ninjaaron/backticks-and-the-glorious-command-literal/README.md

 a "goofy string
 ```

-So, what's going on here?
+So, what's the story with all these different programs going on here?
 In Bash, you must quote every variable.
-If
-you don't it will be expanded into arguments on whitespace.
-(Note that
+If you don't it will be
+expanded into arguments on whitespace.
+(Note that ZSH and Fish do
-ZSH and Fish do _not_ have this insane behavior)
+_not_ have this insane behavior)

 In Ruby (and Perl), a string is built inside the backticks and they
 just send that string to a shell.
-This is the most disasterous
+This is the most disastrous
 possible behavior.
 It's an injection vulnerability.
 Even if you don't
 have user input in the string, something like a file name with
 characters significant to the shell could break your pipeline unless